SiddharthSunilPatil/house_price_advanced_regression/README.md

 **1. Setting up the environment**

 1.1.
-Create a directory on your drive.\n
+Create a directory on your drive.
 1.2.
 Navigate to the directory with "cd <directory path>" in annaconda prompt 1.3.
 Launch VS code with "code ."
 1.4 create virtual environment with "conda create -p venv python==<version> -y"